Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 4 - Platform Committee

-The statement of Principles of the Platform affirms the philosophy upon which the Libertarian Party is founded, by which it shall be sustained, and through which Liberty shall prevail.

-The Party shall adopt the platform at its Regular Convention in 1976.
-The platform shall not be inconsistent with the Statement of Principles adopted by the national party.
-The platform shall include a Statement of Principles and proposals in the form of planks.

-The platform, exclusive of the Statement of Principles, shall be adopted on a plank-by-plank basis by the delegates in attendance at the 1976 Regular Convention.
-Each plank must receive approval by a vote of two-thirds of the voting delegates for inclusion in the Platform.
+The Platform committee shall have the responsibility of making recommendations for additions, deletions, and amendments to the Party’s Platform, such recommendations to be made at Regular Conventions.

-The platform may be amended at each succeeding Regular Convention after 1976 by deletion, substitution, or addition of any plank.
+The platform may be amended at Regular Conventions.
 A plank may be deleted by a simple majority of the Convention delegates.
 The substitution of a new plank for an old plank, or the addition of a new plank, shall require approval by a vote of two-thirds of the delegates present and voting.

 ### Section 5 - Bylaws and Rules Committee